balzacLeGeek/telma-sms-ussd/README.md

 mode
 ```

-This command should show somthing like this (The port can be COM1 ....
+This command should show something like this (The port can be COM1 ....
 COMXX)

 ```bash
 Statut du périphérique COM16: